jakubDoka/hblang/README.md

 When contributing make sure to:
 1. Mark what you completed in [progress](#progress), as the part of your changes.
 Stuff that is not in the checklist needs an issue.
 TODO: make an issue template
 2. Add apropriate examples to test the functionality, `zig build test` will automatically generate a test for the example and run it with rverithing else.
 It's preferable to add `#### <feature> <n>` and use `n = 1` for demonstration and other examples to cover all ways to use the frature you can think of.
 3. Extend the fuzzer to generate newly added syntax and run `zig build fuzz`.
-TODO: refactor the fuzzer to be easiert to add typechecked syntax generation.